Understanding long term side effects allow you to take positive steps towards optimal health as a cancer survivor.

 Long term and latent physical effects of cancer treatments on cancer survivors.

-Long-term lung cancer survivors face decreased or disrupted lung problems as related to the function of breathing or other lung problems like damage resulting in the chronic shortness of breath, chronic fatigue, neuropathy, skin changes, lung tissue damage, dry mouth, hypertension, and other lung problems related to oesophageal narrowing and cardiac dysfunction.
+Long-term lung cancer survivors face decreased or disrupted lung problems as related to the function of breathing or other lung problems like damage resulting in the long-lasting shortness of breath, long-term fatigue, neuropathy, skin changes, lung tissue damage, dry mouth, hypertension, and other lung problems related to oesophageal narrowing and cardiac dysfunction.

-Prostate cancer patients, depending on the modalities of treatment received, can end up with proctitis (rectal inflammation), cystitis (bladder inflammation), urinary or rectal bleeding and changes in the frequency of urination, rectal ulcers, narrowing of the rectum or urethra, chronic diarrhoea, and fertility issues.
+Prostate cancer patients, depending on the method of treatment received, can end up with proctitis (rectal swelling), (bladder swelling), urinary or rectal bleeding and changes in the frequency of urination, rectal ulcers, narrowing of the rectum or urethra, long-lasting diarrhoea, and fertility issues.

-In addition to the specific issues that arise for each type of these cancers, nearly all patients report some level of acute and chronic fatigue as well as mental health impact when they talk with their doctor.
+In addition to the particular issues that come up for each type of these cancers, nearly all patients report some level of sudden and long-lasting fatigue as well as mental health effect when they talk with their doctor.

 “Dealing with it is the operative word.
 I found myself at seven years, not battling it.
 Not struggling with it.
 Not suffering from it.
 Not breaking under the burden of it, but dealing with it.” - Michael J Fox